Laudenbach Periodontics & Dental Implants

 Bone Graft Substitutes

-- Demineralized bone matrix (DBM) and demineralized freeze-dried bone allograft (DFDBA) – processed allograft bone containing collagen, proteins, and growth factors extracted from the allograft bone, available in powder, putty, chips, or injectable gel form
+• Demineralized bone matrix (DBM) and demineralized freeze-dried bone allograft (DFDBA) — processed allograft bone containing collagen, proteins, and growth factors; available in powder, putty, chips, or injectable gel form

-- Graft composites – combinations of bone graft materials and growth factors including collagen/ceramic composites, DBM combined with bone marrow cells, or collagen/ceramic/autograft composites
+• Graft composites — combinations of bone graft materials and growth factors, including collagen/ceramic composites, DBM combined with bone marrow cells, or collagen/ceramic/autograft blends

-- Bone morphogenetic proteins (BMPs) – naturally produced proteins that promote and regulate bone formation and healing
+• Bone morphogenetic proteins (BMPs) — naturally occurring proteins that promote and regulate bone formation and healing

-These synthetic materials offer the advantage of not requiring a second procedure to harvest bone, reducing patient risk and discomfort during treatment.
+These synthetic materials offer the important advantage of not requiring a second surgical site for bone harvest, which reduces overall treatment complexity and patient discomfort.

 Advanced Bone Grafting Techniques at Laudenbach Periodontics